Can Hoarding Be Cured?

 Current Treatment For Hoarding Disorder

 Some mental health professionals may attempt to add a selective serotonin reuptake inhibitor (SSRI) medication to an individual’s daily regimen to see if the medication allows an individual to achieve a mental state that cognitive therapy and counseling can help break the strongholds of hoarding behaviors.
-Others may seek to utilize cognitive-behavior therapy methods to help someone struggling with HD work through their emotions and triggers that contribute to the hoarding behaviors – similarly to how they may work with individuals suffering from OCD and anxiety disorders.
+Others may seek to utilise cognitive-behavior therapy methods to help someone struggling with HD work through their emotions and triggers that contribute to the hoarding behaviors – similarly to how they may work with individuals suffering from OCD and anxiety disorders.

 Hoarding Counselling